 As a student in EURUS, you have an exciting opportunity to study abroad in your third or final year.

-Through the International Student Service Office, you have access to study opportunities in Austria, Belgium, Denmark, England, Finland, France, Germany, Italy, the Netherlands, Norway, Poland, the Russian Federation, Scotland, Spain, Sweden, Turkey and Wales.
+Through the International Student Service Office (ISSO), you have access to study opportunities in Austria, Belgium, Denmark, England, Finland, France, Germany, Italy, the Netherlands, Norway, Poland, the Russian Federation, Scotland, Spain, Sweden, Turkey and Wales.
 Summer opportunities abroad include the EU Study Tour and Internship program, available for course credit.
 In addition, Carleton’s Russian language program provides assistance to students of all levels who are interested in spending four to six weeks of the summer studying Russian at the University of St. Petersburg.
 By participating in this program, you could earn up to 2.0 credits towards your degree.

 The capital advantage